 Karate Classes In Heston

-Wanting a karate coach or karate instructional classes in Heston ?
+Looking for a karate instructor or karate instructional classes in Heston ?

-Karate may perhaps be considered a weapon free means of self defence.
-It is made up of powerful offensive and defensive strategies using every part of the body to their maximum advantage.
-It is deemed an empty handed martial art which was made to defend against armed opponents.
+Karate may perhaps be described as a weapon-less way of self defence.
+It comprises dynamic offensive and defensive strategies applying all parts of the body to their maximum advantage.
+It is deemed an empty handed martial art which was made to fend off armed opponents.